 Value creation is expected to be generated through continued investment in the crawler crane fleet to meet demand in Weldex's targeted sectors.
 Key growth areas are in renewable energy infrastructure, power generation and industrial and commercial construction.
+In particular, the business has found a lucrative niche in offshore wind installation infrastructure, where its equipment, operators and reputation put it ahead of the competition.

 Weldex has continued to invest in its core fleet.
 A new independent nonexecutive Chairman was appointed in 2014 with extensive international experience.
-This breadth of experience compliments the existing management team's operational expertise.
+This breadth of experience complements the existing management team's operational expertise.

-In the year to 30 November 2015, the EBITDA of Weldex was £11.7m (2014: £17.3m) on turnover of £22.3m (2014: £31.7m).
+In the year to 30 November 2016, the EBITDA of Weldex was £10.4m (2015: £11.7m) on turnover of £21.1m (2015: £22.3m).